stefanik12/evaluation-pipeline-2024/README.md

 If you need a previous version of torch and/or CUDA, install it after running the above commands.

 ## Data
-**The hidden eval tracks have been released!
+**The hidden eval tasks have been released!
 See instructions here for downloading EWoK and DevBench.
 See instructions under Evaluation for running EWoK and DevBench evaluations.**

 Download the `evaluation_data` folder in [this OSF directory](https://osf.io/ad7qg/).
 Place it in the root directory of this repository.